jcheminform/cito-editorial/editorial.md

 but hope that projects like OpenCitations and SciGraph ([www.springernature.com/gp/researchers/scigraph](https://www.springernature.com/gp/researchers/scigraph)) will pick it up too.
+During the pilot, we will also develop practical guidance on how to use reference managers and type setting tools like Microsoft Word and LaTeX can be used to add these annotations.

 Let this be the egg or chicken (depending on your philosophy) we are looking to innovate how we cite our literature.